grafana/grafana/docs/sources/enterprise/vault.md

 #### Databases

-Vault's [Databases secrets engines](https://www.vaultproject.io/docs/secrets/databases) is a family of secret engines which shares a similar syntax and grants the user dynamic access to a database.
+The Vault [databases secrets engines](https://www.vaultproject.io/docs/secrets/databases) is a family of secret engines which shares a similar syntax and grants the user dynamic access to a database.
 You can use this both for setting up Grafana's own database access and for provisioning data sources.